 Here is a complete guide on making custom cute T-shirts and any other crafts involving iron on vinyl.
 Learn about tips and tricks for making iron adhere to vinyl, and find answers to all common questions about ironing vinyl here.
-How to iron on vinyl?
+How to iron on vinyl? how to use cricut iron on vinyl? how to use iron on vinyl cricut?
 It's time for a step-by-step tutorial!

 #1 What is iron on vinyl